What is the Veterans Licensure Fee Waiver Program?

 Which DPI licenses can I apply for using the voucher?

-After obtaining the voucher, you may redeem your voucher when applying for the first-time for any license or permit issued by DPI.
+After obtaining the one-time use voucher, you may redeem your voucher when applying for the first-time for any license or permit issued by DPI.
 The voucher cannot be used to renew a license or permit that you previously held.
-The voucher issued by WDVA is for one-time use only.

 How do I redeem the voucher?

-Wisconsin Act 210 (effective July 1, 2012) pertaining to license renewal provides the following benefits for a service member who holds a license issued by DPI:
+Wisconsin Act 210 pertaining to license renewal provides the following benefits for a service member who holds a license issued by DPI:

 - At no cost, the license shall be extended or renewed until the next date that the license normally expires or for the period such license is normally issued, IF: